extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 allowing you to have interesting 4-against-3 or 17-against-6 interactions between the values of your lists.
 Play around and have fun!

-### What can I put in the pattern expression?
+## What can I put in the pattern expression?

-So far we've been
+So far we've seen a few different examples of how to control what values get "looped" through our pattern expression (which was `(play syn1 @1 80 dur)` pretty much the whole time).
+Why do we even bother putting that in there if it's not going to change?
+Well, there are sometimes good reasons to mix it up with our pattern expression.

+The key concept here is that the pattern expression can be arbitrary Scheme code, so you can do _anything_ in there.
+Sure, a lot of the time you'll just play through the "standard" pattern lists of pitches, velocities and maybe durations.
+But sometimes you need more flexibility than that, and you've got the power of a whole programming language to do it.

+TODO give examples.

+Also, explain the magic "hidden" variables `beat`, `dur`, `LC`, `LL`, `LP`.

+## I'm a musician and I wanna take shortcuts

+### Using note names instead of midi note numbers

-### TODOs
+### Scales, roots, chords

-provide some presets for the synth to get folks started.

-## Helpers for common musical tasks
+TODO explain pitch class stuff and *scale*,

+### Common musical patterns & forms

+Show `orbit`, `cycle`.
+Also, some really useful functions like `zip`, `pedal`, `jumble`.

+Also maybe put "holders" here.

 ## Gotchas

-## Pattern cookbook

-There's heaps more you can do, and to go through it all in the level of detail in the previous section might be a bit boring.
-Instead, here's a cookbook of "recipes" for achieving some of the things you might like to do.
+- how to debug a broken pattern?
+- list quoting